Javirln/aws-launchpad/README.md

   ```
   Although port `22` is open, **no AWS EC2 Key Pair** is created by this application but can be extended.
 - At the time where this project was done, the latest version of Bitnami Wordpress AMI is: `ami-0ec852340933f4f48`
+- Once the instance reaches the status of `Server up and running`, please note that might take a while for the given IP to be
+fully accesible.